slatedocs/slate/source/includes/api/_api.md

 # Emotion AI API

 ## Introduction
 The Sensum Emotion AI API enables you to access our emotional intelligence platform.
 Our API is designed to be RESTful, responding to HTTP requests with bodies in JSON format.
-All requests require that the `Content-Type: application/json` be specified.
+All requests require that the `Content-Type: application/json` header be specified.
 The API is also cross-origin resource sharing ready.
 The Emotion AI SDK handles many of these requests and responses natively.
 It can however be useful to utilise the API directly.